the-shit/.github/profile/README.md

 ## The Vision

 Issues are suggestions.
 Commits are attempts.
 PRs are proposals.
-Humans curate.
+**Humans curate.
+Agents execute.**

+## Join the Swarm

+- Open issues on any repo
+- Ship PRs (yes, even bad ones)
+- Build packages for the Conduit ecosystem
+- Run autonomous agents in production

+Enterprise support: jordan.l.partridge@gmail.com

 ---